bitagoras/xtype/README.md

 **Example:**

 In the following example an element with 10000 bytes is taged as deleted.
 The included metainfo and the ```x``` array type definition are together 15 bytes long.
 The remaining bytes of the 10000 bytes are covered by the 9985 long ```x``` array.
-So, only 15 bytes had to be written to remove the element, instead of writing 10000 spaces or rebuiding the whole file.
+So, only 15 bytes had to be written to remove the element, instead of writing 10000 spaces or rebuilding the whole file.

 ```
 [<] (7) [d] [e] [l] [e] [t] [e] [d]